10 April 2012

 Coffee

 We haven’t been food shopping for almost 2 weeks due to the aforementioned bout of ‘flu but I like to think I keep a tight ship, doncha know, so there’s been no problems.
-Today I was a bit lost for something to get me cheerful about lunch but a quick glance in the fridge helped tremendously.

 A couple of nights ago I had roasted tomato and chilli soup but still being a little under the weather was so pathetic I left a little.
 Really a little; less that 2 tbsp but I couldn’t throw it away.
-For some reason, perhaps you are the same, if I throw something away immediately I feel guiltier than if I leave it in the fridge a few days and then throw it away.
-Lunch then was this modicum of soup heated up, 2 eggs broken in plus some chopped fresh coriander, scrambly, scrambly – toasted Ciabatta, red wine.
-All’s well.
+For some reason, perhaps you are the same, if I throw something away immediately I feel guiltier than if I leave it in the fridge a few days and then throw it away!

 Handy Tip when making Scrambled Eggs